-During the period January 1, 1999 to December 31, 2001 (the "relevant period"), as enumerated below, Merrill Lynch published research reports on two Internet companies that violated antifraud provisions of the federal securities laws, and published research reports on five other Internet companies that expressed views inconsistent with the analysts' privately expressed negative views in violation of NASD's advertising rules.
+During the period January 1, 1999 to December 31, 2001 (the "relevant period"), as enumerated below, Blodget issued research reports on one Internet company that violated antifraud provisions of the federal securities laws, and issued research reports on six other Internet companies that expressed views inconsistent with privately expressed negative views as discussed below in violation of NASD's advertising rules.
 Those rules require that, among other things, published research reports have a reasonable basis, present a fair picture of the investment risks and benefits, and not make exaggerated or unwarranted claims.